PAIDiPaidThis.com

 Why is an ultrasound usually cheaper than an MRI or CT scan?

-Ultrasound uses simpler equipment, takes less time, and often needs no radiologist to sit in a control room, so the running costs are lower.
-That makes it a common first choice when it can answer the clinical question.
+Ultrasound uses simpler equipment, takes less time, and often needs no radiologist sitting in a control room, so the running costs are lower.
+That makes it a common first choice when it can answer the clinical question without needing the extra detail an MRI or CT provides.

 Do I need a referral for a private ultrasound?

 Some clinics allow self-referral, while others want a referral from a GP or consultant so a clinician can act on the result.
-Ask when you book, because it affects both what you pay and how the report is followed up.
+Ask when you book, because it affects both what you pay and how the report gets followed up afterwards.

 Is a sonographer-led scan as good as a consultant one?

 For many routine scans a trained sonographer is entirely appropriate, which is why those scans cost less.
-More complex cases may need a consultant radiologist.
-Your referring clinician can advise, as this is general information rather than medical advice.
+More complex cases may need a consultant radiologist to review the images directly.
+Your referring clinician can advise on which route suits your situation, as this is general information rather than medical advice.